-- 1. The adjustable arm should travel at least 180° from toggle closed to toggle open.
-Manually test operate. - 2.
-If the switch does not fully open, the radius of the arm is too short.
+- 5. ADJUSTMENT: If a motor operator is used, DO NOT use electrical operations until all adjustments are made.
+All grounding switch poles should be closed, all line switch poles open. - The adjustable arm should travel 180° from toggle closed to toggle open.
+Manually test operate. - If the switch does not fully open, the radius of the arm is too short.
 To correct: - a.
 Check first to see that nothing has slipped. - b.
 Return the switch to the closed position. - c.
-Loosen the adjustable arm and clevis bolts as shown in Figure 19. - d.
-Lengthen the radius of the adjustable arm about 1⁄4 inch and allow the clevis to reposition itself the same distance (shortening the pipe).
-If done is a neutral position, you will have to move the clevis manually. - e.
-Test operate again and adjust as necessary
+Loosen the adjustable arm and clevis bolts as shown below. - d.
+Lengthen the radius of the adjustable arm about 1⁄4 inch and allow the clevis to reposition itself the same distance (shortening the pipe). - e.
+Test operate again and adjust as necessary.

-Figure 19: Adjustable Arm & Clevis Bolts
+Figure 23: Adjustable Arm

-- 3. If the switch is fully open before the control handle reaches the open position, the radius of the adjustable arm is too long.
+- If the switch does not fully open, the radius of the arm is too short.
 To correct: - a.
-Check to see that nothing has slipped. - b.
+Check first to see that nothing has slipped. - b.
 Return the switch to the closed position. - c.
-Loosen the adjustable arm and clevis bolts as shown in Figure 19. - d.
-Shorten the radius of the adjustable arm about 1⁄4 inch and allow the clevis to reposition itself (lengthening the pipe). - e.
-Test operate again and adjust as necessary.
+Loosen the adjustable arm and clevis bolts as shown in Figure 20. - d.
+Shorten the radius of the adjustable arm about 1⁄2" and allow the clevis to reposition itself the same distance (lengthening the pipe). - e.
+Test operate again and adjust as necessary. - When the switch is completely adjusted, securely tighten all bolts and tighten all set screws until the pipe walls are pierced.
+For heavy wall pipe, drill the set screw holes, using the threaded drill guides supplied and a 1⁄4" drill.